Will Global Warming Ruin Christmas?

-But wait, why is there snow in certain places on Earth where cold weather was not a particular feature to begin with?
+But wait, why is there snow in certain places on Earth where cold weather was not a particular feature, to begin with?
 No, global warming is not a hoax.
 Here is some info that might debunk some myths and clear things up for you.

-The six-month period from January to June was also the planet’s warmest half-year on record, with an average temperature 1.3 degrees Celsius (2.4 degrees Fahrenheit) warmer than the late nineteenth century.
-To place the findings in a historical context, scientists usually compare temperatures with “normal” temperatures averaged over a 30-year stretch, usually 1961 to 1990.
+The six-month period from January to June was also the planet’s warmest half-year on record, with an average temperature of 1.3 degrees Celsius (2.4 degrees Fahrenheit) warmer than the late nineteenth century.
+To place the findings in a historical context, scientists usually compare temperatures with “normal” temperatures averaged over a 30-year stretch, usually from 1961 to 1990.

 According to the US National Climatic Data Center, part of NOAA, if you are under 30 years old, you never lived through a year where the average surface temperature of our planet was below average.
 People who are 60 years old had a completely different Earth in terms of climate.